-After reaching 20 years of age, it’s important to get periodic check ups and tests done to make sure your cholesterol levels are safe, and that you are not at any risk.
+After reaching the age of 20, it’s important to get periodic check-ups and tests done to make sure your cholesterol levels are safe and that you’re not at any risk.

-Cholesterol is a type of fat present in all of the body’s cells, necessary for optimal bodily function.
-The liver secretes the majority of cholesterol, but it’s also absorbed by some foods that contain it.
+Cholesterol is a type of fat present in all of the body’s cells that’s necessary for optimal bodily function.
+The liver secretes most of it, but it’s also absorbed by some foods that contain it.

-Primarily, cholesterol is designed to intervene in biliary acid formation, which are responsible for digesting fats.
-They are also in charge of forming certain sexual and thyroid hormones.
+Primarily, it’s designed to intervene in biliary acid formation.
+This acid is responsible for digesting fats.
+It’s also in charge of forming certain sexual and thyroid hormones.

 But because so many organs need it, it can become a possible assassin when not appropriately controlled.

-Having high cholesterol will put you at a high risk of developing arteriosclerosis, which is when cholesterol and other lipids accumulate in artery walls, preventing appropriate circulation.
+Having high cholesterol may put you at a high risk of developing arteriosclerosis, which is when this and other lipids accumulate in artery walls, increasing your risk of inappropriate circulation.

-Because of the dangers this entails, and how difficult it is to detect it, you absolutely must know what the symptoms are to help keep you alert.
+Due to the dangers this entails, and how difficult it is to detect, you absolutely must know what the symptoms are to help keep you alert.

-Currently there is no resounding symptom out there that helps identify that you’re at risk, without receiving a blood analysis.
-However, experts have associated the recurrence of certain symptoms as being at risk of developing high cholesterol:
+Currently, there’s no resounding symptom out there that helps identify that you’re at risk.
+However, experts have associated the recurrence of certain possible symptoms as being a risk of developing high cholesterol: